oceanseth/BazaarPlanner/README.md

 - GitHub: [oceanseth](https://github.com/oceanseth)

 ## 🔮 Future Plans
-- See the Kickstarter and the About section for more information.
+- See the About section for more information.

 Feel free to star ⭐ the repo if you find it useful!